Fastcode/NUClear/doc/definitions.rst

     :width: 500px
     :align: center

-Generally, message-passing systems will keep data :ref:`loosly coupled`, but there are several disadvantages in these systems which are not present in :ref:`blackboard systems`.
+Generally, message-passing systems will keep data loosly coupled, but there are several disadvantages in these systems which are not present in :ref:`blackboard systems`.
 For example, a message-passing system must either provide a copy of the data for each subscriber of a message, or make all access read only which results in a performance penalty within the system.
 Messaging also means that there is no central data store which can be used; if a module requires information from more than one message, it must handle the storage of this data itself to access it, which adds extra load on the modules, making development harder and reducing the systems performance.